HendrixCode42/DataPorfolio/LLA_to_EECF/README.md

     unwanted bias.

 References:
-1. LLAtoECEF.pdf :
+1. LLAtoECEF.pdf:
     - The lla_to_ecef.py script directly implements the equations and constants described in LLAtoECEF.pdf for                converting geodetic coordinates into ECEF Cartesian

-2. PROJ Project (2025).
+3. PROJ Project (2025).
 Geodetic Transformation — PROJ Documentation.
     - Informed the design of the inverse conversion step in verify_ecef.py by demonstrating how ECEF (EPSG:4978) and geodetic (EPSG:4979) coordinate reference systems are transformed using pyproj. https://proj.org/en/stable/usage/transformation.html